tibsor/-Edge-Benchmarking-Framework/README.md

 IMPORTANT: The python script running inside the container requires a `MEM_LIMIT` or `CPU_QUOTA` environment value in order to properly write on the shared volume data.

-4. Create a local python env with the `plot_env.txt` file and run the `seaborn_plot.py` to see get total runtime plots as well as time-per-epoch plots.
+4. Create a local python env with the `plot_env.txt` file and then [activate it](https://docs.python.org/3/tutorial/venv.html).
+Afterwards, run the `seaborn_plot.py` to see get total runtime plots as well as time-per-epoch plots.
 ## Description
 At the moment, given the image built from the present Dockerfile, the container will run either an inference observation or a complete training process.